DataFire/Integrations/integrations/generated/zuora/README.md

 This REST API reference describes how to create a new subscription for an existing customer account.

 ## Notes
+This feature is unavailable if you have the Orders feature enabled.
+See [Orders Migration Guidance](https://knowledgecenter.zuora.com/BC_Subscription_Management/Orders/AB_Orders_Migration_Guidance) for more information.

 If invoiceCollect is `true`, the call will not return success = `true` unless the subscription, invoice, and payment are all successful.

 Default values for **customerAcceptanceDate** and **serviceActivationDate** are set as follows.